ssbc/ssb-index-feeds-spec/README.md

 The goal of linked identities is for small groups where the members should be publicly known, for larger groups [private-groups] should be considered instead.

+It might also be possible to operate with groups where instead of full censensus only a quorum is needed.
+Imagine you have groups of groups, where instead of having each member of a linked identity ack a link between the identity and another linked identity, you would only have say 2/3 of the members do that.

 For a good starting point for existing discussions on SSB going back 5 years (linked in the thread):